mantidproject/mantid/docs/source/release/v3.14.0/ui.rst

 - MantidPlot no longer checks for the existence of files in the "Recent Files" menu.
 Fixes case where files on slow mounted network drives can cause a lag on MantidPlot startup.
 - Workspaces now save locally as a number of how many workspaces have already been saved instead of workspace names
 - Project Recovery will now attempt to recover multiple instances of mantid that are ran at the same time.
+- The project recovery prompt on mantid restart is improved and shows which checkpoint you will be getting.

 Bugfixes
 ########